llm-bible/llm-bible.github.io/_publications/shahriar2023have.markdown

 ---
 layout: publication
 title: Let's Have A Chat!
-A Conversation With Chatgpt\: Technology, Applications, And Limitations
+A Conversation With Chatgpt&#58; Technology, Applications, And Limitations
 authors: Shahriar Sakib, Hayawi Kadhim
 conference: "Arxiv"
 year: 2023